Data-Driven Web Applications

 Across all of this work, we prioritize clear communication, reliability, and long-term viability — while staying flexible in how we engage.

 Research and educational software takes many forms — from new ideas and pilot projects to long-running systems that have evolved across multiple grants, teams, and technologies.
+We're comfortable working with projects at any of these stages, including inherited systems, tight timelines, and well-defined improvement goals.

 Applications that collect, manage, and present research or operational data over long time horizons.

-Visual tools that help researchers, educators, and the public explore and understand complex datasets.
+Tools that help researchers, educators, and the public explore and understand complex datasets.

 Applications designed to support teaching, learning, and instructional research.